earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-10/in-class/2016-12-06-api02-get-started-r.md

 <i class="fa fa-lightbulb-o" aria-hidden="true"></i> **Data Tip:** Consider when
 you directly access a dataset via an API that - that data may not always be available.
-It is a good idea to save backup copies of certain datasets on your computer in many cases - in the event that the data API goes down, is taken away, etc.
+It is often a good idea to save backup copies of certain datasets on your computer if the data are not too large.
+For example, what happens if the data API or server goes down, is taken away, etc?
+Many data repositories have documented terms of data longevity - or explicit provisions that specify how long the data will be available on the repository and available for (public) use.
+Look into this before assuming the data will always be there!
 {: .notice--success }

 <div class="notice--warning" markdown="1">